Malls are using new restaurants to draw consumers as shopping centers reinvent themselves

 Even with more competition than ever for shoppers, The Cheesecake Factory has managed to stay on top.
 And it's showing how restaurants can help a broader mall.

-The chain, known for its comprehensive menu and towering columns, was ranked number one in Yelp's mall brand report.
+The chain, known for its comprehensive menu and towering columns, was ranked No. 1 in Yelp's mall brand report.

 It's been a rocky year for the company.
 Like many restaurants, the chain has struggled to attract diners, many of whom have pulled back their restaurant spending.
 In its latest quarter, the company's same-store sales grew just 1.6%.
 Activist investors have also been putting pressure on the company to spin off its smaller brands, like North Italia.
 (The Cheesecake Factory declined to comment.)

-Note: Correction: This story has been updated to correct the spelling of Benetton.